shamanec/ios-appium-docker/README.md

  **Note** You will find a log file for each separate device container in *logs/* in the format *container_$deviceName_$device_udid*
  **Note** For more information on the what happens in the container underneath refer to [configs](https://github.com/shamanec/ios-appium-docker/tree/master/configs#wdasyncsh)

+### Connect the devices to the machine
+1. Run **docker ps -a | grep ios_device**
+2. You should see a container for each connected device that is registered in *config.json*
+3. You should see WebDriverAgent installed on each of the connected devices.

 ### Kill the polling devices listener script
 1. Execute **./services.sh control** and select option **3) Stop listener**
 2. Confirm you want to stop the service and optionally destroy device containers